chrisyeh96/chrisyeh96.github.io/_posts/2019-05-29-Auto-Nested-Mod.md

 ---
 In this example, one of the nested models performs significantly better than the global model (ΔAIC > 2), although the global model still has a weight of ~22%.
 After this, we would be able to use these model weights for model averaging.

 The advantage of model comparison is the ability to make inferences about the effect of individual covariates as well as to make model-averaged predictions.
-However, if you're only concerned with inference, the `mgcv` package includes a useful attribute in the `gam()` function to address this, which is much more efficient.
+However, if you're only concerned with inference, the `mgcv` package includes a useful attribute in the `gam()` function to address this, which is much more efficient (Huge thanks to <a href="https://www.fromthebottomoftheheap.net/about/">Dr. Gavin Simpson</a> for bringing this to my attention via <a href="https://twitter.com/gatesdupont/status/1134503530310569984">Twitter</a>).
 By specifying `select = TRUE`, the function adds selection penalties to the smooth effects, allowing them to be effectively removed from the global model.

 ```r
 testSelect = gam(list(y